 - Deferred student loan and debt repayment

-If you have been laid-off or have had your hours reduced due to businesses closing in response to the coronavirus, additional financial assistance could be available to you.
+If you have been laid off or have had your hours reduced, additional financial assistance could be available to you.

 Learn more: COVID-19 Job Resources by State